camunda/camunda-docs-cawemo/content/technical-guide/third-party-libraries/iam/iam-backend.md

 ---

-This section covers third party libraries used by the Camunda IAM backend.
+This section covers third-party libraries used by the Camunda IAM backend.
 All of these libraries are required for core functionality.

 - [antlr:antlr:2.7.7](http://www.antlr.org/) - [BSD License](http://www.antlr.org/license.html)